Customize Consent Preferences

 Overview

 Starting from 1950 till today, the insurance industry in Bahrain has been growing steadily and strongly, mirroring the expansion of Bahrain’s financial sector.
-The Kingdom offers the ideal environment for the insurance industry, and with its forward-looking and business-friendly regulatory regime it hopes to sustain this growth in the long-term.
+The Kingdom offers the ideal environment for the insurance industry, and with its forward-looking and business-friendly regulatory regime it hopes to sustain this growth in the long term.

 Bahrain has achieved preeminence as the regional financial services centre, through the Government’s wise and far-sighted policy of maintaining an open and diversified economy base and by paying close attention to the legal and regulatory infrastructure.